arefiev/python-precedence-rewriter/README.md

 Operator precedence parsing is the only thing it currently lacks.

 Also, sometimes you might want to define your own operators with their own precedence, e. g.
 Haskell and camlp4.
+This requires you to define a separate step after parsing just to settle down precedence, which has to be extracted from the already parsed AST.

 ## Why not submit a patch to funcparserlib?